 - Even if you don’t make a lot of money today because you're a resident, that will change in several years.
 It’s better to buy disability insurance at a young age.

-For doctors, the disability insurance cost they pay will depend on the following factors:
+That said, the cost of disability insurance still depends on the following underwriting factors: